 A requirement of the program is to gain useful, real-world experience applying the tools and concepts acquired in the course of study.
 A student without prior, relevant work experience is required to complete an internship or employment experience, typically during the summer term.
 A student with prior, relevant work experience may satisfy the internship requirement by submitting suitable materials.
 These materials include an academic reflection that addresses the skills, knowledge, techniques, and design principles related to computer science acquired in his or her work along with a portfolio of related work projects, including design documents, programs, and documentation as appropriate, which demonstrate a mastery of these areas.
-All Duquesne students are able to use Handshake through the Center for Career Development as one of the tools in finding internships.
+All Duquesne students have access to Handshake through the Center for Career Development as one of the tools in finding internships.

-The Computer Science electives must be at the 500 or above level.
+The Computer Science electives must be at the 500 level or above.
 If a core area has been satisfied, any additional course taken in that core area may be counted as an elective.
 Up to six credits of 500-level courses may be taken outside the program with departmental approval.
 These credits may be earned at Duquesne or at other approved institutions, including at Carnegie Mellon or the University of Pittsburgh through cross-registration.

 The graduate director assists all MSCS students with questions about courses and program requirements.
 The director will also guide students to other Duquesne offices for answers to questions outside the scope of the program itself.